openethereum/openethereum.github.io/oo7-Parity-Examples.md

 bond.then(console.log); // executes once on the next value change => bond.log() is equivalent.
 var transBond = bond.map(v => `${new Date} ${v}` ); // creates a new TransformBond.
 ```
 Transformbonds are dependent on their dependencies (here the initial bond).
 If the value changes it will trigger to execute the provided function and return the result as value.
+The difference between using `tie` and `then` is that latter will only trigger once and behaves as a Promise call would.
+While tying a function will execute it each time the value updates until you untie it.
 ```
 var id = transBond.tie(console.log); // Tie console to the TransformBond to watch when it triggers on value change. bond.changed(32);  // You change the value of the bond.